abdul234-dev/russian-language-ai-model/senetence constructor/meta AI/prompt.md

-Now try to construct the Russian sentences! student input: did you see a raven in the morning, flying above our garden
+Now try to construct the Russian sentences! student input: did you see the raven this morning, They were looking at our garden.